mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 attrib: "(c) fizkes/Adobe Stock - licensed for use"
 ---

-Handling errors is hard.
-Doing it well is one of the key differences between great developers and average ones.
+Handling errors is hard, but Rust's error-handling capabilities give developers great tools for the job.
+Handling errors well is one of the key differences between great developers and average ones.
 Every developer desires solid, robust code that does its job and doesn’t crash – and is easy to maintain.
 The language designers of Rust have provided unique means of defining and handling errors fundamentally different from the programming languages that preceded it – and is a key contributor to why developers have continuously voted Rust the “most loved language” on Stack Overflow’s yearly developer survey.
 This article will examine the differences between Rust language’s error-handling mechanisms and prior programming languages and how Rust’s approach is better.

 ## In the beginning